jazzpeh/jazzpeh.github.io/_posts/2020-05-03-data-preprocessing.md

 x = dataset.iloc(:, :-1).values
 y = dataset.iloc(:, -1).values
 ```

+> **What does ’iloc’ exactly do?**
+>
+> It locates the column by its index.
+In other words, using ’iloc’ allows us to take columns by just taking their index.

+> **Why do we create x and y separately?**
+>
+> Because we want to work with Numpy arrays, instead of Pandas dataframes.
+Numpy arrays are the most convenient format to work with when doing data preprocessing and building Machine Learning models.
+So we create two separate arrays, one that contains our independent variables (also called the input features), and another one that contains our dependent variable (what we want to predict).

 `x` refers to the `matrix of features` which are actually the first 3 columns, **Conutry**, **Age** and **Salary**.
 And `y` is the `dependent variable vector` which will be predicted and is the last column **Purchased**.
 Hence, to further explain the code above, I'm using the `pandas` library to import **Data.csv** file and then using the `iloc` method which is available from the library to define the columns which are needed for `x` and `y` separately.